eliasgoldsztejn95/PTDRL/README.md

 The hospital world of amazon has to be moved to pedsim_gazebo_plugin/worlds folder.
 Notice that the line: plugin name="ActorPosesPlugin" filename="libActorPosesPlugin.so" has to be added at the end of the file to allow pedestrian movement.

 Notice that the pedestrian simulator has to account for obstacles in the world.
+This should be described in <scenario>.xml found in pedsim_simulator/secnarios.

 ### Commands
 To launch the hospital world: